turingschool-examples/fe2-audit/README.md

 You will have one hour to complete these exercises.

-Once you have completed your work, push it up to GitHub and DM a link to your GitHub repo to both instructors.
+Once you have completed your work, push it up to GitHub and DM a link to your GitHub repo to your instructor.

 ---